mikecamilleri/our-data/README.md

 # OurAlerts (`ouralerts`)

-Validate and parse Common Alerting Protocol (CAP) alert messages in Go (Golang).
+Validate and parse Common Alerting Protocol (CAP) alert messages in Go.

 ## Warning!

 This project is a work in progress and absolutely not production ready.
+The exported interface is unstable.

 ## Introduction